 Wash the rug

-If you can access a garden hose, use it to rinse the rug thoroughly until it is wet before you apply shampoo.
+If you have access to a garden hose, use it.
+Rinse the rug thoroughly until it is wet before you apply shampoo.
 After pouring shampoo all over the rug, use a sturdy brush with a firm hand to work the shampoo deep into your rug fiber.